fanconic/this_reads_like_that/README.md

 ### Repository Structure
 - `train.py`: Main training loop
-- `rationales_training.py`: Trains the model on the humman-annotated rationale dataset and computes the faithfullness
+- `rationales_training.py`: Trains the model on the human-annotated rationale dataset and computes the faithfullness
 - `config.yaml`: Config yaml file, which has all the experimental settings.
 - `run.sh`: Runs the training script, including the conda environment.
 The config.yaml file is copied to `experiment_configs`
 - `gpu_experiments.sh`: Runs the training script on a SLURM cluster, using GPUs.
 The output file is saved in `experiment_outputs`